Frequently Asked Questions about COVID-19 testing

 A reminder to get tested immediately if you have signs or symptoms of COVID-19.

-This depends on where you plan travel.
-Most states do not require a test, but each state and country has its own COVID-19 guidelines, and requirements change frequently.
+Most states do not require a test, but each states and countries have their own COVID-19 guidelines, and requirements change frequently.
 Do research before you go.

 The free testing sites in King County and Seattle cannot provide documentation or signatures certifying your results.
 But when you retrieve your results online, you will find a printable document that shows the results were processed by a certified lab.